We're Here to Listen

 My counseling style and therapeutic approach are strengths-based interventions to meet my clients' needs, including Cognitive Behavioral Therapy, Person-Centered Therapy, Play therapy, The Gottman Method, and Solution-focused therapy.
 I also empathized with the systemic viewpoints that allow me to see the thoughts and behavioral patterns, communication styles, and interactions within themself and the family system as a whole.
-I will be obtaining my certification as a Certified Clinical Trauma Professional soon, and currently training in Eye Desensitization and Reprocessing (EMDR) as well.
+I recently obtained my certification as a Certified Clinical Trauma Professional and completed training in Eye Desensitization and Reprocessing (EMDR).
 I strive to help my clients connect with themselves differently by creating and developing a deeper understanding of their emotional and physical states.
 My hope is to help my clients achieve positive and cohesive lifestyles through their personal strengths and to face their fears safely.

 "Between stimulus and response, there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom." -Viktor Frankl

 I started my career in mental health as a student at Northampton Community College (NCC) where I graduated with my Associate’s degree in Psychology.
 I transferred to East Stroudsburg University (ESU) where I got my Bachelor's of Science in Psychology and a certificate in Crisis Intervention.
 During my time at ESU, I interned for Upward Bound and worked one-on-one with high school students.
 I assessed student’s needs like family issues, career interests, goal setting, prioritizing, time management, and test anxiety.
 In December 2019, I started working as a Registered Behavior Technician (RBT) for children with autism (ASD).
 I work with the children by going into the community and supporting them with their goals like communication and social skills.
-I am currently in the Mental Health and Wellness program at New York University (NYU) and will be graduating with my Master’s in Spring 2022.
+I recently completed the Mental Health and Wellness program at New York University (NYU).

 I have experience working with children and adolescents with ASD, depression, anxiety, and ADHD.
 I have a holistic approach to my style.
 Cognitive Behavioral Therapy, Person-Centered Therapy, Play Therapy, Acceptance and Commitment Therapy, and Somatic Therapy are some therapy types I focus on.
 I like to look at a person as a whole and believe that every person is different and should be approached differently to their needs.